 All materials will be provided.

-Please indicate your class day preference (Friday or Sunday) by selecting one of the start dates below.
 Should you find that your chosen class is full, please add yourself to the waiting list on Eventbrite and you will be contacted if a place becomes available.

 More info >